jxph025319/edx-documentation/en_us/shared/video/add_video_to_course.rst

 ################################

-To add a video to a course, you create a video component in a unit in Studio, and then you add the following identifying information for the video to the video component.
+To add a video to a course, you create a video component in a unit in Studio, and then you add the following information for the video to the video component.

 * A display name for the component.